gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 Write a custom Python script to analyze the frequency of the topic `/![DUCKIEBOT_NAME]/lane_filter_node/lane_pose` for each bag (should be the same as last exercise).
 Plot the relationship between `matrix_mesh_size` on one axis and the the mean and standard deviation of the frequency of the `lane_pose` topic on the other axis.
 Provide at least 4 points on the plot.

 Warning: sometimes, when dynamically changing the parameters, errors might occur since the matrix size might be changing during computation of the segments.
-In the occurrence of such a problem, you can restart the node.
+In the occurrence of such a problem, you can restart the node or set the previous value of the mesh and then retry.

 <end/>